Private Group Tours to Scotland

 Day 4 – Mallaig to South Uist

-After a leisurely start, we travel by road to Mallaig for the afternoon ferry crossing to Lochboisdale on South Uist.
+After a leisurely start, you travel by private road transfer to Mallaig for the afternoon ferry crossing to Lochboisdale on South Uist.
 The island is one of the last surviving strongholds of the Gaelic language in Scotland and the crofting industries of peat cutting and seaweed gathering are still an important part of everyday life.
-We have a 2-night stay here and our hotel overlooks the bay.
+You have a 2-night stay here and your hotel overlooks the bay.

 Day 5 – Isle of Barra

-Full day’s sightseeing via the Sound of Barra ferry.
+Full day’s sightseeing via the Sound of Barra ferry and private road transport.
 The Isles of Barra and Vatersay are the most southerly inhabited islands in the Outer Hebrides and the most westerly in the UK.
-We take the short but memorable journey to Kisimul Castle - the 'Castle in the Sea' - and unearth times past at the Dualchas Heritage Centre.
+You take the short but memorable journey to Kisimul Castle - the 'Castle in the Sea' - and unearth times past at the Dualchas Heritage Centre.

 Day 6 – North to Harris

-A scenic drive across both Uist islands this morning to Berneray before catching the Sound of Harris ferry over to Leverburgh.
-Once on Harris, we journey around the west coast of the Isle to Tarbert where we have a 2-night stay.
+A scenic drive by private transport across both Uist islands this morning to Berneray before catching the Sound of Harris ferry over to Leverburgh.
+Once on Harris, you journey around the west coast of the Isle to Tarbert where you have a 2-night stay.
 Harris and Lewis offer an ever-changing mix of terrains; mountains, hills, lunar-like rocky plateaus, moorlands, meadows, rugged coastlines and white sandy beaches all feature.

 Day 7 – Historic Lewis

-Our day tour of Lewis embraces the island's ancient roots, taking in the mystical Callanish Standing Stones, the well preserved Broch at Carloway and several traditional Blackhouse sites.
-We also travel out to the Eye Peninsula, have free time in the port town of Stornoway and visit Lews Castle and Museum.
+A day tour by private transport of Lewis embraces the island's ancient roots, taking in the mystical Callanish Standing Stones, the well preserved Broch at Carloway and several traditional Blackhouse sites.
+You also travel out to the Eye Peninsula, have free time in the port town of Stornoway and visit Lews Castle and Museum.

 Day 8 – Over to Skye

-After a morning visit to the petite fishing island of Scalpay, we take a lunchtime ferry over to Uig on the Isle of Skye.
-We have free time in the colourful harbour town of Portree before making our way to our hotel for a 2-night stay.
+Morning transfer by private transport to visit the petite fishing island of Scalpay, you take a lunchtime ferry over to Uig on the Isle of Skye.
+You have free time in the colourful harbour town of Portree before transferring to your hotel for a 2-night stay.

 Day 9 – Best of Skye

-We start the day exploring the Jurassic Trotternish peninsula with visits to The Storr, Kilt Rock and The Quiraing.
-From here, we continue to Dunvegan Castle and Gardens before heading to Neist Point lighthouse which affords magnificent views on a clear day.
+You start the day exploring the Jurassic Trotternish peninsula with visits to The Storr, Kilt Rock and The Quiraing.
+From here, you continue to Dunvegan Castle and Gardens before heading to Neist Point lighthouse which affords magnificent views on a clear day.
+All travel is by private transport.

 Day 10 – Kyle of Lochalsh

-Travelling by road, we cross the Skye Bridge on our way to Dornie.
-Here, where three great sea lochs meet, we discover the iconic Eilean Donan Castle.
-Later, we are transferred back to Kyle of Lochalsh for the impressive rail journey to Inverness for a 1-night stay.
+Travelling by road, you cross the Skye Bridge on your way to Dornie.
+Here, where three great sea lochs meet, you discover the iconic Eilean Donan Castle.
+Later, you are transferred back to Kyle of Lochalsh for the impressive rail journey to Inverness for a 1-night stay.
+Road travel by private transport.

 Day 11 – Highland Main to Edinburgh